semiloker/areole/README.md

 ## The tour

-`example_tour` is one page per release, showing what each one added while it runs:
+`example_tour` is one page per release, 0.1.0 to 0.6.0, showing what each added while it runs:

 | | |
 | --- | --- |